Spring Caulking Checklist: Where to Reseal Your Home After Winter

 Foundation and Masonry Cracks

-Inspect your foundation for small cracks, gaps, and holes that could allow water or pests to enter.
-Properly sealing these areas helps prevent further damage and maintains the integrity of your home.
-Always use a sealant designed for concrete and masonry to ensure a long-lasting repair.
+Inspect your foundation for small cracks, gaps, and holes that could allow water, insects, or pests to enter your home.

 Interior Areas That Need Re-Caulking